lukaszkosminski/my-fund-backend/readme.md

 ## Description

 My Fund is a comprehensive financial management application designed to help users track and manage their finances efficiently.
-Built with Angular 17 for the frontend, Java 17 and Spring Boot 3 for the backend, and MySQL for data storage, this application offers a robust platform for personal finance management.
+Built with Java 17 and Spring Boot 3 for the backend, and MySQL for data storage, this application offers a robust platform for personal finance management.
 Whether you're looking to monitor your spending, create budgets, or track investments, My Fund provides the tools you need to take control of your financial health.

 ## Table of Contents